sparkflows/sparkflows-docs/docs/user-guide/quick-start/4-create-workflow.rst

 #.
 Give a **Name** and **Category** to your workflow on the **Workflows Editor Page**.

    *Note: The category is used to group various workflows.
-For instance, if you have several workflows for customer reports, you can group them by specifying the category as *Customer Reports*.*
+For instance, if you have several workflows for customer reports, you can group them by specifying the category as 'Customer Reports'.*

 #.
 Click **Save** to save the empty workflow.